 But there were some key differences from my lobby gig, all of which had the power to trigger my anxiety and set off that negative, judgmental inner voice.
 The event was held in an elegant country club ballroom and more than 200 people were expected—a far larger audience than I had ever had.
 In addition, I would be playing a piano I had never seen, let alone played, before.

-When I arrived in the ballroom the morning of the luncheon, I saw to my dismay that I would not be playing in a inconspicuous corner of the room, as I had hoped.
+When I arrived in the ballroom the morning of the luncheon, I saw to my dismay that I would not be playing in a distant corner of the room, as I had hoped.
 Instead, a huge black grand piano sat squarely in the middle of the polished wood dance floor in the front of the ballroom.
 It was so large that it looked like a battleship stranded in a woodland pond.
 And for the person playing it, the insidious voice in my head cleared its throat to whisper, there would be absolutely no place to hide.

 This time, however, I was prepared to outsmart that voice.
 First, I had deliberately arrived 15 minutes early so I would not be flustered when I sat down to play.
 Second, I had made a set list of 21 foolproof tunes I could play without hesitation or stumbling, even under adverse conditions.
 Third, although I was taken aback when I entered the ballroom and saw the piano, I heard a new, carefree inner voice pipe up and proclaim breezily, “This will be fun!”